📖 Wall Plast Documentation

 Log_"Hello world!"

-Here Log is the command, and "Hello world!" is the parameter
+Where "Log" is the command, and "Hello world!" is the parameter.

 SetActive_"Block"_false; Log_"block hidden";

-The language supports mathematical calculations and lets you compute values right in the code.
-Supported operators: + (addition), - (subtraction), * (multiplication), / (division).
+The engine supports math calculations dynamically within scripts.
+Supported operations: + (addition), - (subtraction), * (multiplication), and / (division).

 Wait_2+2;